Stakeholder management

-Stakeholder management is a critical component to the successful delivery of any project, programme or activity.
+Stakeholder management (also project stakeholder management) is the managing of stakeholders of a project, programme, or activity.
 A stakeholder is any individual, group or organization that can affect, be affected by, or perceive itself to be affected by a programme.

+The process

-Stakeholder management is a four-step process of identifying stakeholders, determining their influence, developing a communication management plan and influencing stakeholders through engagement.
+Project stakeholder management is considered as a continuous process, specifically a four-step process of identifying stakeholders, determining their influence, developing a communication management plan and influencing stakeholders through engagement.
+Within the field of marketing, it is believed that customers are one of the most important stakeholders for managing a business's long-term value, with a firm's major objective being the management of customer satisfaction.

 History

 The origin of stakeholder engagement can be traced back to the 1930s.
 In 1963, the Stanford Research Institute first defined the concept of stakeholder.
 In 1984, Edward Freeman’s book Strategic Management: A Stakeholder Approach was published.
 It brought to existence a complete body of knowledge surrounding the ethical management of stakeholders.
 Soon thereafter, computers were used to facilitate the organizations' engagement with communities and stakeholder analysis.
 Seven "principles of stakeholder management" are linked with the work of the Clarkson Centre for Business Ethics at the University of Toronto's Rotman School of Management, developed at four conferences held between 1993 and 1998.